 Professional services project management is all about delivering projects more efficiently and increasing billable utilization.
 However, even at world-class professional services organizations, the best project managers and team members will run into a problematic project every once in a while.
-So if somewhere along the way your project goes astray, here is a 5 step guide to deliver projects on time and within budget.
+So if somewhere along the way you’re over budget with project management, here is a 5 step guide to deliver projects on time and within budget.
 Let’s explore the critical success factors in project management.

 Table of Contents: